Treaty of Canterbury (1416): Precipitating events

-Sigismund began to shift his alliance from France to England after the French defeat at the Battle of Agincourt.
+Sigismund began to shift his alliance from France to England after the French defeat at the Battle of Agincourt on 25 October 1415.
 After departing from the Council of Constance, Sigismund arrived in Paris on 1 March 1416.
-He was unable to reach an agreement with the French government because Bernard d'Armagnac wanted to maintain his naval blockade of Harfleur and prevent the English from maintaining a naval base in Normandy.
-In addition, Sigismund could not create an agreement that satisfied both the opposing Orleanist and Burgundian factions of the government.
+He was unable to reach an agreement with the French government because Bernard VII, Count of Armagnac wanted to maintain his naval blockade of Harfleur and prevent the English from maintaining a naval base in Normandy.
+In addition, Sigismund could not create an agreement that satisfied both the opposing Orléanist and Burgundian factions of the government.

 As a result of his struggles in creating an agreement, Sigismund travelled to London on 3 May 1416 to negotiate with Henry V of England.
 Upon his arrival, Sigismund was made a Knight of the Garter, viewed a session of parliament and was gifted a golden necklace that was created by Hermann Ruissel and featured white enamel bears, one of Henry's heraldic devices.
 However, Sigismund still wanted a peace settlement and continued negotiating with France as well.
-In July 1416, Sigismund convinced Henry V and the French government to hold a conference in Paris between Charles VI of France, Sigismund and Henry V to discuss a possible peace treaty.
+In July 1416, Sigismund convinced Henry V and the French government to hold a conference in Paris between King Charles VI of France, Sigismund and Henry V to discuss a possible peace treaty.

-However, Bernard of Armagnac, having lost the Battle of Valmont in 1416, convinced Charles VI and the French government to reject the embassy because he believed that it was just a scheme that would result in the English gaining the territory of Harfleur.
+However, Bernard VII of Armagnac, having lost the Battle of Valmont in 1416, convinced Charles VI and the French government to reject the embassy because he believed that it was just a scheme that would result in the English gaining the territory of Harfleur.
 Angered by the rejection, Sigismund resorted to creating the Treaty of Canterbury with only England, on the grounds that France favoured the schism and opposed any peace agreement with England.